TimoStaudinger/bifrost/README.md

 1. Configure your **custom domain** on the [Vercel dashboard](https://vercel.com/dashboard) in the project settings.
 1. Profit!

-Set up the [Vercel GitHub integration](https://vercel.com/github) to **make adding redirects later on as simple as updating `now.json` directly via the GitHub user interface**.
+Set up the [Vercel GitHub integration](https://vercel.com/github) to **make adding redirects later on as simple as updating `now.json`** directly via the GitHub user interface.
 Your changes will be built and deployed automatically within seconds.